hyrmn/gart/README.md

 The UI is built with 💖 using [Terminal.Gui](https://github.com/migueldeicaza/gui.cs).

-The only reason I'm even creating generative art is because of the amazing work that [James South](https://twitter.com/James_M_South) has done at [Six Labors](https://sixlabors.com/) to make working with graphics in .NET easy and painless.
+The only reason I'm even creating generative art is because of the amazing work that [James South](https://twitter.com/James_M_South), of [Six Labors](https://sixlabors.com/) fame, has done to make working with graphics in .NET easy and painless.

 ![Early screenshot of the UI](betascreenshot.jpg)